-Brian Carroll was born in Boston and grew up in southern New Hampshire.
-His interest in the past, evident at an early age, led him to pursue a number of different career paths in history, including working in museums and public history, research and professional writing, and teaching history--first at the secondary, then later undergraduate and graduate levels.
-Upon earning a B.A. in History and Theater he was employed as a stage actor (performing mostly Shakespeare) before working for a number of local and regional museums and historical societies across New England.
-After teaching history and economics for nine years at The Landmark School, in Massachusetts, he attended graduate school at the University of Connecticut, earning his Ph.D. in 2009.
-He previously taught at Salem State University, in Salem, Massachusetts, before accepting a position at Central Washington University and moving to the Pacific Northwest.
+A social and cultural historian or early America, Brian Carroll was born in Boston and grew up in southern New Hampshire.
+He has worked in museums, as a professional researcher and writer, and has taught history at the secondary, undergraduate and graduate levels.
+Upon earning a B.A. in history and theater he was employed as a stage actor before working for a number of museums and historical societies in New England.
+After teaching history at The Landmark School, in Massachusetts, he earned his Ph.D. from the University of Connecticut in 2009.
+He taught at Salem State University, in Salem, Massachusetts, before accepting a position at Central Washington University.

-Professor Carroll's articles and book reviews have been published in The William and Mary Quarterly, Ethnohistory, The New England Quarterly, and The Huntington Library Quarterly, and he has presented papers at conferences sponsored by the Omohundro Institute of Early American History and Culture, the McNeil Center for Early American Studies, the American Society for Ethnohistory, and the Society of Early Americanists.
-His scholarship has been supported financially by the University of Connecticut Humanities Institute, the American Antiquarian Society, The Huntington Library, and the John Carter Brown Library.
-Professor Carroll is also on the faculty of CWU's American Indian Studies program and remains active in public history, serving as vice-president of the board of directors for the Thorp Mill Town Historical Preservation Society in Thorp, Washington.
+Professor Carroll's articles and book reviews have been published in The William & Mary Quarterly, Early American Studies, Ethnohistory, The New England Quarterly, The Huntington Library Quarterly, and Connecticut History Review, and he has presented papers at conferences sponsored by the Omohundro Institute of Early American History and Culture, the McNeil Center for Early American Studies, the American Society for Ethnohistory, and the Society of Early Americanists.
+His scholarship has been supported financially by the Center for the History of Medicine at Harvard University's Countway Library of Medicine, the American Society for Eighteenth Century Studies, the University of Connecticut Humanities Institute, the American Antiquarian Society, The Huntington Library, and the John Carter Brown Library.
+Professor Carroll is also on the faculty of CWU's American Indian Studies program and remains active in public history, serving as vice-president of the board of directors and chief grant-writer for the Thorp Mill Town Historical Preservation Society in Thorp, Washington.

 HIST 314 - Military History of the United States